gyt1628999-cloud/avalon-game/README.md

 💡 Advice mode   → AI gives you "thinking + speech" suggestions when it's your turn
                    ← Beginner-friendly

-🤖 AI agent      → AI plays for you; you watch 7 AIs battle each other
+🤖 AI agent      → AI plays for you; you watch several AIs battle each other
                    ← See AI vs AI, all "inner voices" visible
 ```